Aerial of colourful building near water

 With its golden sands and laid-back holiday vibe, the Gold Coast has always been a favourite destination for those seeking a relaxed seaside escape.
 However, this famous Queensland holiday spot offers more than just a day at the beach.

-Best things to do on the Gold Coast
+What to do in Gold Coast

 Melissa Woodley